bpcreech/PyMiniRacer/ARCHITECTURE.md

 ### Build PyPI wheels

-Because V8 takes so long to build (about 2-3 hours at present on the free GitHub Actions runners, and >12 hours when emulating `aarch64` on them), we want to build wheels for PyPI.
+Because V8 takes so long to build (about 2-3 hours at present on the free GitHub Actions runners), we want to build wheels for PyPI.
 We don't want folks to have to build V8 when they `pip install mini-racer`!

 We build wheels for many operating systems and architectures based on popular demand via GitHib issues.
 Currently the list is
-`{x86_64, aarch64} × {Debian Linux, Alpine Linux, Mac, Windows}` (but skipping Windows `aarch64` for now since there is not yet either a GitHub Actions runner, or emulation layer for it).
+`{x86_64, aarch64} × {Debian Linux, Alpine Linux, Mac, Windows}`.

 ### Use the free GitHub Actions hosted runners

 PyMiniRacer is not a funded project, so we run on the free GitHub Actions hosted runners.
-These currently let us build for many key platforms (including via emulation).
+These currently let us build for many key platforms.

 This also lets contributors easily run the same build automation by simply forking the PyMiniRacer repo and running the workflows (for free!) within their own forks.